-Pre-requisites: IDES 617, Criticism 2: Declaring the Canon, or acceptance into the two-year track This course builds on and blends the content of IDES 617, Criticism 2 with interests arising from Emerging Ideas 1-3, using history, theory, and criticism to reinterpret and expand the discipline.
+Pre-requisites: IDES 617, Criticism 2: Declaring the Canon, or acceptance into the two-year track ARCH 555: Criticism 2, or acceptance into the twoyear track

+This course builds on and blends the content of IDES

+617, Criticism 2 with interests arising from Emerging Ideas 1-3, using history, theory, and criticism to reinterpret and expand the discipline.
 Students will work to culminate their efforts via research salon, symposium, and publication.

-IDES 619 CRITICISM 4: THESIS PREPARATION UNITS: 3
+IDES 619 CRITICISM 5: THESIS PREPARATION UNITS: 3

-Pre-requisites: IDES 618, Criticism 3: Rewriting the Canon; IDES 635, Emerging Ideas 4: Methodological Slant
+Pre-requisites: IDES 618, Criticism 3: Rewriting the Canon